yipmunallen/fourth-milestone-project/README.md

 - **Admin** - Features that are only available to admin accounts
     - Admin's have two additional options available from the user icon dropdown in the navigation bar:
         - Product Management (used to add a product to the site)
-        - Blog Management (user to add a blog post to the site)
+        - Blog Management (used to add a blog post to the site)
-    - On individual product pages, buttons to edit and delete a product from the UI appear for admin users only
+    - On individual product detail pages, buttons to edit and delete a product from the UI appear for admin users only
+        - The edit button will open a form containing the current product information
+        - The delete button will open a modal, confirming with the user if they want to delete the product
-    - On individual blog pages, buttons to edit and delete a blog from the UI appear for admin users only
+    - On individual blog post pages, buttons to edit and delete a blog from the UI appear for admin users only
+        - The edit button will open a form containing the current blog post information
+        - The delete button will open a modal, confirming with the user if they want to delete the post
     - Access to all the following are available via the Django admin site:
         - User Profiles
         - Product categories